 Abby Woods speaking: Fantastic!
 That’s great.
-Before we start off with the presentation today, we’ll be addressed by Prateek.
-So, let me ask him for his initial remarks on why this particular topic is important.
+However, before we start off with the presentation today, we’ll be addressed by Prateek.
+Hence, let me ask him for his initial remarks on why this particular topic is important.

-Prateek Mohunta speaking: Right, Abby, as you mentioned, we’ve been, as a company Sagacious has been working for the last 12, 13 years providing patent research.
+Prateek Mohunta speaking: As a company Sagacious has been working for the last 12, 13 years providing patent research.
 I myself have been doing this for the last almost 15 years now.
-What I’ve seen, and what I’ve noticed, is that all organizations, actually with active R&D department are attracted to the opportunity of reduced costs and increased speed of delivery with outsourcing offshore professional services.
+Thus, what I’ve seen, and what I’ve noticed, is that all organizations, actually with active R&D department are attracted to the opportunity of reduced costs and increased speed of delivery with outsourcing offshore professional services.

-Now, that opportunity still exists.
+That opportunity still exists.
 However, what we have also seen is that there is reluctance in the IP departments to take advantage of this opportunity.
 The primary reasons are related to a departure from the known quality of services that they already have access to.
-It is either via their in-house professionals, or via their incumbent vendor.
+It’s either via their in-house professionals, or their incumbent vendor.

 Now, in this webinar, what we’d aim to empower those responsible for addressing this patent searching needs for their organization.
 This will help make that decision in a more informed way and ultimately, have a healthy, profitable change.
 That’s the objective of the webinar and that’s something that we hope we’ll be able to achieve.
 Based on the experience that we have had, we’ll be able to share some information.
 These pieces of information people can take forward and use in their own processes.
 I look forward to that.

-Prateek Mohunta speaking: Thanks, Abby.
-Perfect, without really spending any more time, I think let’s jump to this.
-So, the basic idea, as I said, even in my earlier statement, was, there are so many providers in a destination.
+Prateek Mohunta speaking: There are so many providers in a destination.
 Especially, like India, they are offering IP support services that it’s almost a daunting question, ‘How do you decide on the right partner?’
 It is stated so, because at the end of it, in the IP industry, where we are- quality, integrity, timeliness, security of your data matters a lot.

 Basic Corporate Information

-There are specific questions that you already asked.
-The idea here is to be able to create repository of such questions that you can ask and add to your questionnaire.
+Although, there are specific questions that you already asked.
+However, the idea here is to be able to create repository of such questions that you can ask and add to your questionnaire.
 Or, you can add to your request for proposals, and get certain ideas that you can further ask those questions that you can use.
 So, we have structured this into two sections.

-Also, ask about the company’s history.
-Ask about how the organization is structured.
+Moreover, ask about the company’s history and how the organization is structured.
 What are the official locations- office locations and are they located in multiple countries.
 If yes, do they actually have local representative at those locations?
 Especially, when you’re talking about local representatives, try and find that they have local representatives in the geography of your interest.
 So that’s the first basic question that anyone should look at when trying to select a patent search vendor.

 Moving on, also try and have an understanding of the company sites.
 How big the company actually is and how mature it is?
 Do they have employees in multiple locations that can support you in specific geographies, if needed?
-Do they have employees in China, for example, or do they have employees based out of Europe?
-Do they have employees based out of US, as that could help you make a specific decision around that.
+Moreover, do they have employees in China, for example, or do they have employees based out of Europe?
+Or, do they have employees based out of US, as that could help you make a specific decision around that.

-There is another important thing that you should also ask.
 Ask about the number of employees that a patent search vendor would have with specific experience as per your specific requirements.
-This is a very important question to ask, rather than just asking and being restricted to asking about how big the company is.
+This is a very important question to ask.
 This is because, I think, more important, specifically, for the kind of work that you’re doing.
-So, if you’re looking for specific patent search, work in that specific technical area.
+Hence, if you’re looking for specific patent search, work in that specific technical area.
 It’s important to ask for number of searchers who have the capability to handle that.

-Moving on, the third question, which I think is one of the most critical questions to ask.
-It is about policies and the SoPs that the companies or the patent search vendor have.
+The third question, is about policies and the SoPs that the companies or the patent search vendor have.
 Mature and established companies have such things in place.
 This is how you can actually truly differentiate them from the smaller mom and pop shops or the companies that actually are there.
-It helps you understand very clearly about the HR policies, the ISMS policies, and confidentiality related policies they have.
+It helps you understand about the HR policies, the ISMS policies, and confidentiality related policies they have.
 It also tells about the data confidentiality rules that they have, and if they have any disaster recovery mechanisms in place.

-Now, all of these are basic questions that most companies, I’m sure, already ask while choosing a patent search vendor.
+Now, all of these are basic questions that most companies ask while choosing a patent search vendor.
 However, there are more that you can ask to truly differentiate between different players and learn more about them.
-Let’s get into those.
-So, what about certifications?
-Again, this is something that’s very important.
+What about certifications?
 It is important, especially if you’re doing business with the firm in India.
 Having ISO certifications including ISO 9001 and 27001 is a must.

 If a company doesn’t have an ISO 9000 certification, you can be very sure that the chances of that company having any internal process for handling projects and, handling quality and managing the consistency, they really don’t have that.